BertoRovina/node-tindev/README.md

 ----
 ## What is this project?
-The project is a version of Tinder but for developers.
+The project is a version of Tinder but for developers who are looking for a Startup partner!
 It makes requests to the GitHub api and gathers data from a user that tries to login in.
 Then, all other users are displayed and they all have the option to Like/Dislike the users that they see.

 The project has a desktop version as well as a mobile version for iOS and Android.